 If you’ve just moved to a new house and are yet to tackle the overgrown jungle that the previous residents left in their wake, have a look at this useful online Garden Planner.
 It’s really easy to use, and you can design a layout which works for your garden by trial and error with none of the expense.
 Include walls, different types of plants, ponds and more as part of your design, and then print out your plan when you’re all done so you know what you need to buy and what goes where – easy!

 There are also lots of gardening directories, such as the UK Gardening Directory which can point you in the direction of almost any sort of website that you’re looking for.
 Both Grow.co.uk and The Gardening Website are good places to start if you’re a gardener looking for technical information or an amateur who doesn’t want to do more harm than good.

 Of course, we also think our own guides for gardeners (keen and reluctant alike) are worth a read too.
-There’s out free advice section as well as the blog to help you make decisions about garden machinery and accessories.
+There’s our free advice and FAQs section as well as the blog to help you make decisions about garden machinery and accessories.
 We try and update frequently so there’s usually something new to read and as we’re always adding new products to the site there’s plenty to look at.